 When a manufacturer decides to create a helmet equipped with a Mips® safety system, they work closely with the engineers at Mips to tailor the system to each particular helmet model and size.
 Once the design has been set, helmets in all sizes are sent for testing approval of the design of this specific Mips® safety system at our state-of-the-art test lab in Sweden.
 We impact-test the same helmet model (and size), comparing helmets equipped with the Mips® safety system to ones without.

-Our tests are performed by putting the helmet on a dummy head called Hybrid III that is equipped with accelerometers.
+Our tests are performed by putting the helmet on a dummy head called Hybrid III which is equipped with accelerometers.
 Each test is filmed with a high-speed camera.
 The pulse of the acceleration is captured and sent to our computers, which simulate what happens during the impact.
 When we analyze the data and the film of an approved helmet, we can see that:

 In summary, the difference between a helmet with and without a Mips® safety system is that a Mips® safety system allows the helmet to move 10-15mm relative to the head on certain angled impacts.
 Every helmet available to consumers with a Mips® safety system has passed our strict testing protocols.